hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

-* I repaired the check of recursive global variable and recursive static property. ("--static-backup" command line switch)
-* I added autodetecting rule 4.
-* I added how to develop by this package.
-* I changed error display header.
+* I changed to "include_path" which includes default "PEAR" path.
-* I completed coding except unit test of this package.
+* I deleted parameter 2 of B::asseert() call for breakpoint debugging.
+* I repaired bug which does not delete synchronization file at "setUp()" by unit test.

 Notice
 ------

-I have been coding the unit tests or "*.phpt" tests.
+I have been coding the unit tests and "*.phpt" tests.